danielpenap1/Spectrogram-emotion-optimized-prototype-learning/README.md

 > *Journal:* [Name of the Journal], [Year]
 > *DOI:* [DOI]

 The repository complements and extends the material included in the article.
-It provides the necessary code to run the described experiments, as well as reproducible results.
+It also provides the necessary code to run the experiments described in the paper as well as the explainability results.

 ---

 ## 🧩 Repository Structure